 While many employment-related disputes can and should be settled, we are always ready to litigate to achieve the best possible outcome.
 Rest assured, your employment rights will be protected in and out of the courtroom.

-Contact Our Experienced New Jersey FMLA Attorneys
+Contact Our Experienced New Jersey Family Medical Leave Act Attorneys

 If your employer is refusing to allow you to take family medical leave, or you lost your job or benefits because you took family leave, we can help you recover just compensation.
 We have a proven track record of achieving successful outcomes in FMLA and NJFLA disputes and will make sure your rights are protected.
 Contact us today so we can start working on your case.